arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 ## Goals

-- Install, configure and run Mosquitto (MQTT broker) locally in the X8
+- Install, configure and run Mosquitto (MQTT broker) locally in the Portenta X8
 - Install, configure and run Node-RED locally in the Portenta X8
 - Install, configure and run InfluxDB locally in the Portenta X8
 - Install, configure and run Grafana locally in the Portenta X8